stack-inc/electron-releases/docs/api/scroll-view.md

 #### `view.SetDrawOverflowIndicator(indicator)` _Windows_ _Experimental_

-* `indicator` boolean - Sets whether to draw a white separator on the four sides of the scroll view when it overflows.
+* `indicator` boolean - Whether to draw a white separator on the four sides of the scroll view when it overflows.

 #### `view.GetDrawOverflowIndicator()` _Windows_ _Experimental_